PlaygroundSessions/php-code-exercise/README.md

 - [Do It Yourself](readme/diy.md)

 We recommend one of the two Docker approaches.
-However, another approach might be easier for you, if you are not familiar with Docker.
+However, another approach might be easier for you, if you are not familiar with Docker, or you do not want to risk breaking your VirtualBox VMs.
 - *Ansible for Linux* might be easier, if you have a fresh installation of Ubuntu 20.04 on a VM.
 - *Do It Yourself* might be easier, if you like sharing your development environment between projects.